-And unfortunately (I am noticing that I use that word a lot regarding the state of my clutter), he has ANOTHER REALLY BIG basket in the dining room corner now.
+And unfortunately, he has ANOTHER REALLY BIG basket in the dining room corner now.
 This one is there because he sort of started using the dining room as his home office, and more piles began to appear.

 I want to take this basket away from him, though, and start using it for something else.
 And I also want him to start using the office table as his home office, since we actually have a home office, even though it’s mostly mine.
 I think the majority of the stuff in this gigantic basket can be taken to his office on campus, anyway.

 All of the other photos in this post are of my hotspots.
 My two living room radiators, anyway.
 They aren’t the only hotspots in the house.
-And, unfortunately (there’s that dang word again!), as I’m writing this they are still looking just about the same.
+And, unfortunately, as I’m writing this they are still looking just about the same.
 Why?
 Well, because I went to work, drove children all over the world for music lessons and such, taught a class for church, and sewed Halloween costumes instead of clearing my clutter.